solidjs-community/solid-primitives/primitives/createWebsocket/README.md

-# solid-create-worker
+# @solid-primitives/websocket

-Primitive to create a worker helper.
+Primitive to help establish, maintain and operate a websocket connection.

+`createWebsocket` - Core primitive that setups up a basic outbound connection.

 ## How to use it